A review by venusdapoopiehead

 5.0

-TLDR: american psycho is a book with vivid and descriptive writing, intriguing characters, and an important message about society. it is not just a book about a serial killer-it is about the cruelty of capitalism and the intricacies of identity and mankind. it is, however, very slow paced and there’s sometimes chapters where there isn’t much plot and sometimes it’s just patrick info-dumping, and there are a lot of triggering and upsetting scenes, know yourself and your limitations.
+TLDR: american psycho is a book with vivid and descriptive writing, horrible yet intriguing characters, and an important message about society. it is not just a book about a serial killer-it is about the cruelty of capitalism and the intricacies of identity and mankind. it is, however, very slow paced and there’s sometimes chapters where there isn’t much plot and it’s just patrick info-dumping, and there are a lot of triggering and upsetting scenes, know yourself and your limitations.

 Expand filter menu Content Warnings